 Whether you’re brand new to astrophotography and looking to learn the basics, or a seasoned pro after some new tips, we have a number of tutorials to help you along the way.
-We regularly add new videos and are always open to your suggestions, so why not get in touch through our Twitter, Facebook or Google+ accounts with any topics you’d like to see us cover?
+We regularly add new videos and are always open to your suggestions, so why not get in touch through our Twitter or Facebook or accounts with any topics you’d like to see us cover?
 You can also subscribe to our YouTube channel so you never miss a new one.

 Autoguiding and Sequencing in Capture